mwochna/aglishlabs-email-auth-research/README.md

 If you use this tooling or data in your own research, please cite:

 > Wochna, M. (2026). *aglishlabs-email-auth-research: Tooling and data
-> for "Email Authentication Adoption and Spoofing Resistance Among Irish
+> for "Email Authentication and Spoofing Resistance in Irish SMEs: A DNS Measurement Study"* GitHub.
-> SME Domains."* GitHub.
 > https://github.com/mwochna/aglishlabs-email-auth-research

 ---